GoogleContainerTools/kpt-config-sync/docs/design-docs/01-explicit-only-namespace-strategy.md

 ## Design Overview

-The idea is to introduce an annotation that can be set on a `RootSync` which defines how to handle creation of namespaces: `configsync.gke.io/namespace-strategy`.
+The idea is to introduce a new field on `spec.overrides` for a `RootSync` which defines how to handle creation of namespaces.
 The possible values are

 * `implicit` (the default): same behavior as today, including the failure modes triggering this proposal
 * `explicit`: namespaces must either exist in the cluster, or be declared in the configuration managed